 Installing And Initial Setup Of The RPCS3 App In Desktop Mode

-You need to follow the steps bellow to install the RPCS3 app on your device:
+You need to follow the steps below to install the RPCS3 app on your device:

-- Press the Steam button and then go to Power and switch over to the Desktop Mode.
+- Press the Steam button, then go to Power and switch to Desktop Mode.

-- Once you are in the Desktop Mode, you are going to go to the Discover Software Center and search for RPCS3.
-Press the install button in the top right corner and the app will be downloaded and installed on your device.
+- Once in the Desktop Mode, you will go to the Discover Software Center and search for RPCS3.
+Press the install button in the top right corner, and the app will be downloaded and installed on your device.

-- Once that is installed you are going to go ahead and press the Launch button where the install button was to start this app.
+- Once that is installed, you will press the Launch button where the install button was to start this app.
 This app will show an error of missing firmware.

 - Visit the official PlayStation site to download the latest PS3 system software.
 Download it with the browser on the Steam Deck.
 The downloaded file will be named PS3UPDAT.PUP.